Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

     masks, which Kinemation makes available.
 If this is going to be implemented, it is going to be implemented the right way.
 -   Skinned Meshes don’t work in Live Link preview.
 This is because the default Hybrid Renderer still runs in this mode.
+(Fixed in 0.6)
 -   Hybrid Renderer stats don’t work.
 Kinemation will provide its own solution for this in a future release which will be more extensible and customizable.
 -   Culling callbacks are slow on the main thread when there are lots of shadow passes.
 Those systems haven’t been optimized for the main thread yet.
+(Fixed in 0.6)
+-   Skeletons are uploaded to the GPU multiple times in a frame if different LODs are used in different culling passes
+-   GPU uploads are done in a way that prevent the processors from going into an idle state

 ## Near-Term Roadmap

--   Pose sampling into temporary buffers
+-   Pose sampling for exposed skeletons
     -   Significantly faster
-    -   Requires local allocator
+    -   May require local allocator
 -   Blend Shapes
 -   Dual Quaternion Skinning
 -   Support for larger hierarchies
 -   Stats and Troubleshooting Diagnostics
--   Import-time Binding Paths Baking
-    -   Avoids issues where child bones are renamed in the hierarchy
 -   IK Utilities